 Natural and unfiltered.
 From a brand that's been making pure honey since 1972.
 Tested for impurities including pesticides and herbicides.
-Has a loyal following of repeat customers that rave about the quality and flavor.
+Has a loyal following of repeat customers who rave about the quality and flavor.

 Some bottles arrived damaged and/or with broken seals.
 A few reports of crystallized honey upon arrival.